Code Administration Basics

 Our office staff makes a record of the complaint and assigns it to a specific inspector for resolution.
 This inspector investigates the complaint and reports his findings back to our office.
 Complaints can range from overgrown grass and weeds to illegal apartments.
 This department is also responsible for the licensing of contractors.
 The licensing of contractors assures residents that contractors doing work in the Village have a valid license, are properly insured and bonded when necessary.

-For a full review of Elmwood Park’s codes:
+For a full review of Elmwood Park’s zoning map:

 Most remodeling work requires a permit.
 Permits along with the subsequent inspections helps our department to insure homeowners that work is being done correctly, that the proper guidelines and codes are being followed, and that work is performed in a professional workmanlike manner.
 The majority of permits received are usually issued within a few days, however larger projects such as new construction and room addition permits usually require more planning and review time.